monaSalih/data-structures-and-algorithms/python/data_structure/tree_intersection/README.md

 # Challenge Summary
 <!-- Description of the challenge -->
 write function that take two binary trees as parameters.
-Using your Hashmap implementation as a part of your algorithm, return a set of values found in both trees.
+Using Hashmap implementation as a part of your algorithm, return a set of values found in both trees.
 ## Whiteboard Process
 <!-- Embedded whiteboard image -->